segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 ## Built-In Functions for Math

-Besides the operators we have seen, Python also provides some built-in functions for familiar computations:
+Python provides many built-in functions.
+For example we have seen the built-in `print()` and `type()` functions.
+The following built-in mathematical functions are also available:

-- `abs(x)`: Absolute value of `x`.
+- `abs(x)`: The absolute value of `x`.
 - `pow(x, y)`: `x` to the power of `y`.
 This is like `x ** y`.
-- `round(x, ndigits=k)`: Round the nubmer `x` to `k` digits after the decimal point.
-Alternatively, `round(x)` will round to the nearest integer.
+- `round(x)`: Rounds `x` to the nearest integer.
+We can also use the form `round(x, ndigits=k)` to round `x` to `k` digits after the decimal point.
+In this second form, `ndigits` is known as a *keyword-argument*, and we will return to this whne we discuss functions in the future.

-Remember that to call a function, you include the name, parentheses, and the arguments, possibly separated by commas.
-In this case of `round()`, the `ndigits` is something called a *keyword-argument*, which we will discuss later.
-The `ndigits` keyword argument is specific to `round()`, and though we will not discuss keyword-arguments right now, its usage is simple enough, so you are encouraged to use it.

-There are other built-in functions that are relevant to mathematical operations, such as
+There are many built-in functions that can be used for mathematical computations, which we will discuss in due time.

-- `sum()`: find the sum of a list of numbers,
-- `max()`: find the maximum value of a list of numbers,
-- `min()` to find the minimum value of a list of numbers, and others.

-We will discuss these when we talk about data types used to hold more than one value, such as `list`, `set`, and `tuple`.

 Add the following to your Python script to see these in action: